Gun laws in California: Concealed carry

 California does not recognize any concealed carry permits issued by other states or their political subdivisions.
 With exceptions for nonresident Active Duty military members permanently stationed within California, state law generally forbids nonresidents from obtaining a California CCW permit.
 On December 4, 2023, a lawsuit challenging California's laws forbidding nonresidents' concealed carry permits and nonresidents from obtaining California's CCW permit got filed.
 As of September 2011, there were around 35,000 active concealed carry permits in California, compared to a total population of 39 million.

-Additionally, state law allows concealed carry in situations where one "reasonably believes that any person or the property of any person is in immediate, grave danger and that the carrying of the weapon is necessary for the preservation of that person or property."
-However, one using this rationale as the basis for conceal carrying a firearm can expect to be detained and questioned by law enforcement (and possibly arrested and charged with unlawful carrying of a firearm if the officer does not believe that conceal carry is sufficiently justified; subjecting one carrying under this rationale to substantial legal expense, even in the event of such charges being dropped or the individual being acquitted at trial), especially in more densely populated areas.

-California law (Penal Code 26155) provides that the Sheriff of a county or a city Police Chief may issue a license to carry a concealed weapon upon proof that the person applying is of "good moral character" and that "good cause" exists for the issuance.
-The Attorney General has directed law enforcement to cease enforcement of the "good cause" provision due to the Supreme Court's decision in New York State Rifle & Pistol Association, Inc. v.
-Bruen.
+California law (Penal Code §26150 and §26155) historically required that the sheriff of a county or a city police chief find both "good moral character" and that "good cause" exists before issuing a license to carry a concealed weapon.
+Following the Supreme Court's decision in New York State Rifle & Pistol Association, Inc. v.
+Bruen (2022), which held analogous "proper cause" requirements unconstitutional, the California Attorney General issued Legal Alert OAG-2022-02 directing issuing authorities to cease enforcement of the "good cause" provision.
+Issuance is therefore now effectively "shall-issue" as to good cause, though the statutory "good moral character" requirement remains in force.
 While it is generally believed to be extremely difficult to obtain a license to carry a concealed weapon (CCW) in California, the difficulty varies greatly by city and county of residence.
 Some jurisdictions have established additional local requirements the applicant must meet, as a matter of demonstrating suitability, before the issuing authority grants a CCW permit.
 For example, Alameda county requires an applicant to obtain a mental health assessment at the applicant's expense as part of each county's permit application process.